 Employees shall be reimbursed for personal and/or travel expenses incurred while performing duties or attending workshops or other employment-related functions, provided that prior written approval for the activity for which the employee seeks reimbursement has been received from the Superintendent, principal (or other immediate supervisor with the authority to make school approvals), or the appropriate designee of the Superintendent and that the teacher's attendance/travel was at the request of the district.

-It is the responsibility of the employee to determine the appropriate supervisor from which he/she must obtain approval.
+It is the responsibility of the employee to obtain prior approval building level administrator.